TheMich157/-FireGuard-Antivirus/README.md

   - Detects active network connections of running processes.
 - 🔄 **Real-Time Directory Monitoring**
   - Detects new files and scans them on the fly.
+- 🩺 **Behavior Scan on Demand**
+  - Runs a selected executable in a sandbox and reports suspicious network activity.
 - 📢 **Desktop Notifications & Audio Alerts**
   - Alerts user with sound and popups when threats are detected.